RitikChahar/RitikChahar/README.md

 # 💫 About Me:
-Hey there!
-I'm Ritick Kumar 🦸‍♂️<br>Welcome to my GitHub, where coding meets occasional chaos!
-I’m currently juggling my Bachelor’s in Computer Science from Chandigarh University while attempting to save the tech world one Python script at a time.<br><br>🚀 What I've Been Up To<br>Co-Founder & CTO at Wizzout and UICS: I co-founded Wizzout to make student connections cooler than ever, and UICS to give Aadhaar Cards a superhero upgrade.
-And yes, I convinced the Ministry of Electronics and Information Technology to take a peek!<br>Python Developer & Group Lead at DoWell Research Ltd.: Spent 1 year and 9 months coding, leading a team, and turning caffeine into code.
-My team's proud achievements include launching our tools on PyPi and npm.<br>Freelancer on Truelancer: 90 projects, a 4.9-star rating, and still trying to figure out if I’m a coding wizard or just really lucky.<br><br>💡 Projects That Make Me Smile<br>Tailor Resume: Ever wanted your resume to get a makeover?
-This Python tool does just that, highlighting the right skills like a fashion designer for your job hunt.<br>Auto Inventory: Keeps track of your stuff so you don’t have to.
-It’s like having a personal assistant without the need for small talk.<br>List N Rank: Create and rank lists because everyone loves a good list, right?<br>Whisperer: An anonymous sharing platform.
-Because sometimes, you just need to share things without leaving a digital footprint.<br>Amazon-Flipkart Price Tracker: Helps you save money by tracking prices.
-It’s like having a personal shopping assistant who never sleeps.<br>Bulk Email Sender: For when you need to send emails to everyone you know—and maybe some people you don’t.<br>Face Recognition System: A system so smart, it knows your face better than your friends do.<br>Movie Guide: Scrapes IMDb’s parents guide so you can make informed movie choices without the spoilers.<br>Vox Clone AI: Turn text into voice with a personal touch.
-Because who doesn’t want to hear their words in a new voice?<br><br>🏆 Achievements That Make Me Go “Wow”<br>Released Secure Repository Library and Permutation Package on PyPi and npm.
-My code is now famous!<br>Ranked top backend developer on Truelancer and got a VIP pass to their featured freelancer series.<br>Led a team to the finals at the Serb-Inae Hackathon.
-We didn’t win, but hey, we were featured on the Ministry of Science and Technology website.<br>Pitched an AI project at IIT Delhi’s Tryst 19 tech fest.
+# Hey there!
+I'm Ritick Kumar 🦸‍♂️

+Welcome to my GitHub, where coding meets occasional chaos!
+I’m currently juggling my Bachelor’s in Computer Science from Chandigarh University while attempting to save the tech world one Python script at a time.

+## 🚀 What I've Been Up To

+- **Co-Founder & CTO at Wizzout and UICS**: I co-founded Wizzout to make student connections cooler than ever, and UICS to give Aadhaar Cards a superhero upgrade.
+And yes, I convinced the Ministry of Electronics and Information Technology to take a peek!

+- **Python Developer & Group Lead at DoWell Research Ltd.**: Spent 1 year and 9 months coding, leading a team, and turning caffeine into code.
+My team's proud achievements include launching our tools on PyPi and npm.

+- **Freelancer on Truelancer**: Completed 90 projects with a 4.9-star rating, and still trying to figure out if I’m a coding wizard or just really lucky.

+## 💡 Projects That Make Me Smile

+- **Tailor Resume**: Ever wanted your resume to get a makeover?
+This Python tool does just that, highlighting the right skills like a fashion designer for your job hunt.

+- **Auto Inventory**: Keeps track of your stuff so you don’t have to.
+It’s like having a personal assistant without the need for small talk.

+- **List N Rank**: Create and rank lists because everyone loves a good list, right?

+- **Whisperer**: An anonymous sharing platform.
+Because sometimes, you just need to share things without leaving a digital footprint.

+- **Amazon-Flipkart Price Tracker**: Helps you save money by tracking prices.
+It’s like having a personal shopping assistant who never sleeps.

+- **Bulk Email Sender**: For when you need to send emails to everyone you know—and maybe some people you don’t.

+- **Face Recognition System**: A system so smart, it knows your face better than your friends do.

+- **Movie Guide**: Scrapes IMDb’s parents guide so you can make informed movie choices without the spoilers.

+- **Vox Clone AI**: Turn text into voice with a personal touch.
+Because who doesn’t want to hear their words in a new voice?

+## 🏆 Achievements That Make Me Go “Wow”

+- Released Secure Repository Library and Permutation Package on PyPi and npm.
+My code is now famous!

+- Ranked top backend developer on Truelancer and got a VIP pass to their featured freelancer series.

+- Led a team to the finals at the Serb-Inae Hackathon.
+We didn’t win, but hey, we were featured on the Ministry of Science and Technology website.

+- Pitched an AI project at IIT Delhi’s Tryst 19 tech fest.
 Even got some screen time on Rajya Sabha Channel.

+- Worked with ADRDE and Mrs. Tessy Thomas on aerial deployment projects.
+True story—she’s a missile genius!

+## 🛠️ My Superpowers

-Mom’s proud!<br>Worked with ADRDE and Mrs. Tessy Thomas on aerial deployment projects.
-True story—she’s a missile genius!<br><br>🛠️ My Superpowers<br>Languages: Python, C/C++, JavaScript, HTML, CSS, SQL (Basically, if it’s a programming language, I’m on it.)<br>Frameworks: Django, Flask, Django Rest Framework, Tailwind CSS, Bootstrap (I make frameworks look good.)<br>Tools: Git, VS Code, PyCharm, Visual Studio, IntelliJ, Eclipse (My toolkit is as diverse as my interests.)<br>Libraries: Pandas, NumPy, Matplotlib, BeautifulSoup, Requests, Scikit-learn, and more.
+- **Languages**: Python, C/C++, JavaScript, HTML, CSS, SQL (Basically, if it’s a programming language, I’m on it.)

+- **Frameworks**: Django, Flask, Django Rest Framework, Tailwind CSS, Bootstrap (I make frameworks look good.)

+- **Tools**: Git, VS Code, PyCharm, Visual Studio, IntelliJ, Eclipse (My toolkit is as diverse as my interests.)

+- **Libraries**: Pandas, NumPy, Matplotlib, BeautifulSoup, Requests, Scikit-learn, and more.
 (Libraries that help me make sense of data and life.)

+Feel free to explore my repositories!
+I promise they’re more organized than my room. 😅

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/https://discord.com/invite/tMqF6Ca6) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/https://www.instagram.com/ritickchahar/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/ritick-kumar-49292b224/)